-Luke Campbell will face Ryan Garcia for the WBC interim lightweight title on December 5.
-Victory for the Olympian could see him set up for another crack at Vasyl Lomachenko or Devin Haney, can the Hull fighter reach that level?
+Luke Campbell will face Ryan Garcia for the WBC interim lightweight title on January 2 after the original December 5 bout was postponed.
+Victory for the Olympian could see him set up a clash with Devin Haney for the full title, can the Hull fighter reach that level?

 Road To Luke Campbell v Ryan Garcia

 Luke Campbell is a Gold Medal winner from the London Olympics and is a two-time world title challenger, but at 33 years of age he is running out of time to finally be crowned one of the best lightweight fighters in the world.